-Recognizing the right to life is the foundation for all other human rights; the MCC will defend against violent attacks on human life, such as genocide, abortion, euthanasia, destructive experiments on human embryos, and the death penalty.
+Recognizing the right to life is the foundation for all other human rights, the MCC will defend against violent attacks on human life, such as abortion, euthanasia, experiments involving the destruction of human embryos or the use of aborted fetal remains, and the death penalty.
 The MCC will support a culture of life that provides alternatives to abortion for mothers who choose life for their children, and alternatives to the death penalty, such as incarceration that protects the public.
 “It is impossible to further the common good without acknowledging and defending the right to life, upon which all the other inalienable rights of individuals are founded and from which they develop.”
-(Saint John Paul II, Gospel of Life, par.
-101)
+(Saint John Paul II, Gospel of Life, No. 101)

 Welcome and Accompany Immigrants and Refugees

-The MCC will bear witness to the God-given human dignity of all immigrants and refugees, including the undocumented and those displaced by war and persecution, reminding lawmakers of the right of people to migrate to other countries.
-The MCC will urge Congress to enact the DREAM Act, comprehensive immigration reform, and funding for refugee resettlement.
+The MCC will bear witness to the God-given human dignity of all immigrants and refugees, including the undocumented and those displaced by war, persecution, and natural disasters, reminding lawmakers of the right of people to migrate to other countries.
+The MCC will urge Congress to enact the DREAM Act, immigration reform, and provision and funding for refugee resettlement.
 “Every stranger who knocks at our door is an opportunity for an encounter with Jesus Christ, who identifies with the welcomed and rejected strangers of every age.”
 (Pope Francis, 2017 Message for World Day of Migrants and Refugees)

 Family is the basic cell of human society and the foundation of civilized life.
 Presently, the institutions of marriage and family are threatened by a culture that no longer values authentic marriage and stable families.
-The MCC will support funding for the following initiatives: encouraging two-parent families and providing assistance to single parents and their children; promoting responsible parenthood; assisting victims of domestic violence; and, helping families who are poor or have children with health problems or disabilities.
+The MCC will support legislation and funding for programs that encourage two-parent families and provide assistance to single parents and their children; promote responsible parenthood; assist victims of domestic violence; and, help families who are poor or have children with health problems or disabilities.
 “The importance of the family for the life and well-being of society entails a particular responsibility for society to support and strengthen marriage and the family.”
-(Catechism, par.
-2210)
+(Catechism of the Catholic Church, No. 2210)

 Defend Religious Liberty

-The Catholic Church at the Second Vatican Council affirmed the dignity of every human person, including the God-given right to peaceably and lawfully exercise his or her faith, be it Christian, Muslim, Jewish, or other religious tradition.
-No person should be forced to act in a manner “contrary to his conscience,” (Dignitas Humanae, par.
+The Catholic Church at the Second Vatican Council proclaimed that the freedom to exercise oneʼs religious faith without threat of coercion is grounded in the dignity of the human person and that no person should be forced to act in a manner “contrary to his conscience,” (Dignitas Humanae, par.
 3).
 The MCC will oppose unjust discrimination against people of faith, including the targeting or registering of any particular faith, and will support religious liberty protections in all human rights laws. “[T]he right to religious freedom has its foundation in the very dignity of the human person as this dignity is known through the revealed word of God and by reason itself.”
-(Declaration on Religious Freedom, par.
-2)
+(Declaration on Religious Freedom, No. 2)

-All parents should have the right and financial ability to choose the schooling most beneficial for their children and which stands in accord with their moral and religious convictions.
-The MCC will support educational opportunities for all children in all school settings, be it public, private, or religious.
-The MCC will support financial assistance so families can meet their children’s educational needs, and repeal of Constitutional provisions (Blaine Amendments) that discriminate against children who attend private and religious schools.
+All parents have the right, and should have opportunities to receive assistance when necessary, to choose the schooling most beneficial for their children and which stands in accord with their moral and religious convictions.
+The MCC will support educational opportunities for all children in all school settings, be they public, private, or religious.
+The MCC will support financial assistance so families can meet their childrenʼs educational needs, and repeal of Constitutional provisions, such as Missouriʼs Blaine Amendments, that discriminate against children who attend private and religious schools.
 “As those first responsible for the education of their children, parents have the right to choose a school for them which corresponds to their own convictions.”
-(Catechism, par.
-2229)
+(Catechism of the Catholic Church, No. 2229)